 Designs that were once large and cumbersome have been miniaturised thanks to precision micro-machining technology.
 Regardless of whether the manufactured medical parts are for medical instruments, devices, components, or replacement joints, there are always stringent compliance requirements.
 This is why CNC Machining is so popular, due to the ability to accurately measure up to the end-user requirements, far beyond human capabilities.
 What’s more, pieces can also be rapidly produced.

 Milling and turning machines often produce parts for medical researchers working in the biomedical industry, and small but crucial parts such as connectors can be created using CNC Machining.

 A popular plastic used in medical CNC machining is PEEK.
 Get It Made, for example, use PEEK when working within the biomedical engineering sector.
 PEEK is known for its biocompatibility properties.

 What metals are used in CNC Machining?

-In general, the below metals are preferred due to their durability and high resistance to breakage, and heat resistance.
+In general, the metals below are preferred due to their durability, high breakage resistance, and heat resistance.